 Reduced Fee Requirements: In order to qualify for the reduced fee, the parties must submit a signed and dated statement from the person who provided the premarital education confirming that it was received.
 The premarital education must be provided by a licensed or ordained minister or the minister's designee, a person authorized to solemnize marriages under Minnesota Statutes, section 517.18, or a person authorized to practice marriage and family therapy under Minnesota Statutes, section 148B.33.
 The education must include the use of premarital inventory and the teaching of communication and conflict management skills.

 The statement from the person who provided the premarital education must have the the following wording on their business letterhead stationery, signed and notarized or under church seal or follow the format found in Minnesota Statutes, section 517.08 subd 1b:

 I, (name of educator), confirm that (full legal name of both parties) received at least 12 hours of premarital education that included the use of a premarital inventory and the teaching of communication and conflict management skills.
 I am a licensed or ordained minister, a person authorized to solemnize marriages under Minnesota Statutes, section 517.18, or a person authorized to practice marriage and family therapy under Minnesota Statutes, section 148B.33.

 The names of the parties in the educator's statement must be identical to the legal names of the parties as they appear in the marriage license application.
 This document must be clear and legible and on 8 1/2 X 11 paper.

 Getting a marriage license with your new name on it does not mean your name has automatically changed.
 If you need to change your last name, you can use an online marriage name change kit.

-Same Sex Marriages: No.
+Same Sex Marriages: Yes.